MoustafAbdelwahap/Smart_Home_System/README.md

-It was part of a university project
+It was part of a university project.
 # Project Description
 The LCD is connected to the Arduino and receives its action from the keypad through the Arduino and to its job through the function named keypadEvent().